mdhiebert/meta-minichess/README.md

 - Update `refresh.py` or other setup scripts to work on other OSs

 ## Changelog
+*[11/24]* Added `scripts/train.py` to facilitate training.
+Added ability to bypass Arena play and evaluate against random/greedy benchmarks.
+Modified all games to produce greedy/random players for evaluation.

 *[11/23]* Implemented distributed self-play and arena-play.

 *[11/22]* JOAT Infrastructure and Dark/Monochromatic/Bichromatic implementations done.